How to Cook Brussels Sprouts So They're Actually Delicious

 Don't throw out the loose leaves that fall off the sprout when you're prepping your Brussels—instead, roast them into chips!

 1. Remove enough outer leaves from Brussels sprouts to make 4 cups.

 2. Place in a large bowl and add oil, pepper and salt.
 With clean hands, gently massage the leaves until evenly coated.
 Spread in a single layer on a large rimmed baking sheet.

 3. Roast at 400°F until the leaves are browned and crispy, about 10 minutes.

 Choose firm, bright green, tightly furled sprouts.
-Avoid sprouts that have brown spots or yellowing or are beginning to open.
-Try to get sprouts of approximately the same size so they cook evenly.
-Small sprouts have a sweeter, milder flavor than large ones.
-Although you might occasionally find sprouts still attached to the stalks, beware as the stalk sucks moisture out of the sprouts as they sit.
-If you want to buy them on the stalk, make sure they were picked recently, and cut them from the stalk when you get home.
+Avoid sprouts that are yellowing, beginning to open or have brown spots.
+Try to get sprouts that are approximately the same size so they cook evenly (small Brussels sprouts have a sweeter, milder flavor than larger ones).
+And if you find sprouts still attached to their stalks, beware that the stalks suck moisture out of the sprouts as they sit.
+If you want to buy them this way, make sure the stalks were recently picked and cut the Brussels off right when you get home.

 Pictured Recipe: Garlic-Parmesan Roasted Brussels Sprouts

 And know that you know everything from Brussels sprout nutrition to how to cook Brussels sprouts, we wouldn't be surprised if you wanted to start growing some on your own—and you're in luck!
 Brussels sprouts require little more than sunshine, regular water and ample space.
 Start seeds indoors in early spring, 90 days before the last frost.
 In spring, transplant 24 to 36 inches apart.
 Harvest when sprouts are 1 to 11/2 inches in diameter, picking sprouts from the base of the plant upward.